philrawlings/bluepill-usb-cdc-test/README.md

 ## Overview

-Simple serial transmit and recieve using BluePill (STM32F103C8T6)
+Simple serial transmit and recieve using BluePill (STM32F103C8T6).
+This also includes setting the line coding and forcing the host to re-enumerate USB on reset (otherwise it is not possible to reconnect to the COM port from the host after it the device has been reset).

 Key points:
 - Only `CDC_Transmit_FS` is defined in `usbd_cdc_if.h`, which can be called from main.c (or used internally in `usbd_cdc_if.c`)